 I’ve seen men get up from inside bars to come out and shake hands.
 I’ve seen an entire al fresco dining area get to its feet to applaud.
 I’ve seen scores of construction workers line the scaffolding and sing.
 It is a celebration for the whole community, and i love that its so spontaneous, every member in he community can share in someone else’s happiness.
 That’s a beautiful thing.

-I’m all for a laid back wedding, some of the best weddings I’ve ever been to (given that I’m a top wedding photographer in London!) have been laid back to the point of being horizontal (after the tequilas of course), and that’s what makes my job so fantastic, the contrasts.
+I’m all for a laid back wedding, some of the best weddings I’ve ever been to (given that I’m a !) have been laid back to the point of being horizontal (after the tequilas of course), and that’s what makes my job so fantastic, the contrasts.
 One week you could be on a farm in Cornwall, the next in a manor house in Bucks.
 There is something special about photographing a military wedding in London.

 The colour, the sense of place.
 It is really, really cool.
 There’s a connection to the history of London, like breathing life into a black and white photograph.
 Maybe its because as a young lad the only exposure I ever had to anyone in military regalia was watching parades at a distance, or being confused as to why guards stand perfectly still outside of the palace.

 It is probably equally fascinating to me that it comes with such a significant sense of tradition.
 I cant recall having any traditions at home, maybe Dad watching Fiddler on the roof at Christmas, but that’s not exactly on par with hundreds of years of military traditions, haha, although, it would be funny if i tried to claim that it was.
 Who am I kidding, its because you get to cut a cake with a sword.